VIDYASHANKARA/Algorithmic-Trading-Strategy/README.md

 # Moving Average Crossover Trading Strategy

 This project implements a simple **moving average crossover trading strategy** using Python.
-The script fetches historical stock data from Yahoo Finance, computes short-term and long-term moving averages, and generates **buy/sell signals** based on crossover points.
+The script fetches historical stock data from Yahoo Finance, computes short term and long term moving averages, and generates **buy or sell signals** based on crossover points.
 A visualization of the stock price, moving averages, and signals is plotted using Matplotlib.

 ---